© 2023 City of Cleveland, Division of Water

 - Once the aerator screen and housing are removed from the faucet, clean then reassemble.

-- Customers are encouraged to develop a system to keep track of how many times they filled their reservoir to ensure filter cartridges are changed according to manufacturer’s directions.
+- Customers are encouraged to develop a system to keep track of how many times they filled their reservoir to ensure filter cartridges are changed according to the manufacturer’s directions.

 - Each cartridge can filter 40 gallons.
 The pitcher holds 8 cups at a time.
 This means you can completely refill the reservoir 80 times before you need to change the cartridge.